Best KDP Categories for New Books (Low Competition)

 Tools like the Category Optimizer on PublishRank can speed this process up significantly.
 It analyzes category competitiveness and helps you identify browse nodes that match your book's content without requiring hours of manual Amazon browsing.

-Amazon gives you two category slots when you publish through KDP.
+Amazon gives you up to 3 category slots per format when you publish through KDP (ebook, paperback, and hardcover each get their own 3).
 Use them strategically.

 Put your book in one category that's a close content match with moderate competition.
 This is your "relevance" pick.
 Amazon's algorithm will associate your book with the right audience here, which helps with also-bought recommendations and organic discovery.